A Paris Squat: Taking over a Space that’s Abandoned or Neglected

 No matter where I find myself in the world today the essence of “squatting” follows me, and probably will for the rest of my life.
 I am incessantly drawn to them, the people and ideologies, simply cause’ I was there, lived, saw and am now tainted with it.

-For now, I manage living in the “normal world”–away from squats, but the reality of it is it’s all reality, squat or not.
+For now, I manage to live in the “normal world”–away from squats, but the reality of it is it’s all reality, squat or not.

 Interested?
 Squatting?
 Experimenting?